The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Johnson County?

-Johnson County, Illinois has 2 public high schools, along with 0 middle schools and 5 elementary schools.
+Johnson County, Illinois has 2 public high schools, serving approximately 498 students.

 What is the largest school district in Johnson County?